"Guinea pigs are the perfect pet for kids..."

 Guinea pigs are wonderful, loving and funny little pets once they have learnt to trust you and have become comfortable in their surroundings.
 Why does Merrypigs not adopt out guineas as 'childrens' pets'?

 No animal should be adopted out as a 'child's pet'.
 The law states that animals cannot be sold to anyone under the age of 18, and there's a reason for that!
 Children under that age are not legally responsible for an animal even if it is brought for them.
-Any pet purchased is under the care of a responsible over 18 year old - and that person is fully responsible for them.
+Any pet purchased is under the care of a responsible adult over 18 years old - and that person is fully responsible for them.

 Merrypigs is more than happy to adopt out our guineas to a family home.
 This means that the whole family is interested in and willing to care for the piggies.
 Mum and dad buying a pig because little Charlie has pestered for one, and then resorting to just cleaning and feeding when he loses interest is not good enough!